theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 8.4.0

+1. **[Executor]** Kubernetes executor no longer supports to execute step of type `Run Docker Container` to avoid mounting container sock into sidecar container.
+Put your step logic in a command step instead

 # 8.3.4

 1. **[Executor]** Kubernetes executor no longer supports to execute build image step even with docker runtime.
 A kaniko step is added to build image in Kubernetes cluster